 - Moving to a different state: Moving can affect issues like child custody or visitation.
 Prior to any move, it always best to consult with an attorney.

 - Unresolved property issues: Property distribution can take a long time to fully resolve.
 Sometimes, an item of property may be overlooked or was not disclosed and as such, the parties may need to review their legal options.

 - Contempt issues: Sometimes a party to a divorce is not complying with its various obligations, such as payment of alimony or child support, complying with a custody order, dividing assets or maintaining medical insurance.
 In those circumstances it may be appropriate to file a petition for contempt against your former spouse to compel compliance with the agreement.

 - Issues with estates: How property is meant to be distributed in the event of the death of one of the spouses may need to be revisited after divorce.
 Wills and trusts may have once expressed the wishes of the parties, but may need to be updated to ensure these devices represent their current desires.
 Further, many agreements provide for the maintenance of life insurance for a period of time.

 - Remarriage: Legal effects of remarriage can affect child support, child visitation, and inheritance through a will.

 Unfortunately, circumstances in life can change unexpectedly at any moment.
-If issues occur after the court enters the order, it is possible to seek a modification or enforcement with the assistance of a High Swartz family law attorney.
+If issues occur after the court enters the order, it is possible to seek a modification or enforcement with the assistance of a High Swartz divorce lawyer.